grafana/k6x/docs/intro/README.md

 The builder service also supports a looser definition, in which case it resolves the missing versions to the latest available.

 After resolving the versions, a redirect response will be sent to the URL containing the exact versions.
+We see this redirect in the output of curl as the first response.
 -->

 ---